thejackshelton/v2-repro-aschild/README.md

 https://qwik.design/contributing/composition/#what-is-aschild

+> I think asChild makes a lot of sense to be part of the framework, as it is a powerful primitive that enables the ability for consumers to provide their own JSX.
+Currently, we need to create an inline component for each component that supports asChild.

 isolating the issue:

 1. It works in production again after removing the aria-checked element, which seems to be using the isCheckedSig that changes on click: